kbase/probabilistic_annotation/README.md

 ========================

-The purpose of the Probabilistic Annotation service is to provide users with alternative annotations for genes, each attached to a likelihood score, and to translate these likelihood scores into likelihood scores for the existence of reactions in metabolic models.
-With the Probabilistic Annotation service:
+The purpose of the Probabilistic Annotation service is to provide users with alternative annotations for genes, each attached to a likelihood score.
+The annotation likelihood scores are then translated into likelihood scores for the existence of reactions in metabolic models.
+With the Probabilistic Annotation
+service:

 * Users can quickly assess the quality of an annotation.